How can you bill more hours while juggling non-billable work – without burning yourself out?

 AI tools, like Lex Machina and Lexis+ AI, are also becoming increasingly popular.

-Studies have found that 51% of lawyers are using or planning to use it in their work, most often for increasing efficiency, research, and drafting documents.
+In fact, studies have found that 51% of lawyers are using or planning to use AI in their work, most often for increasing efficiency, research, and drafting documents.
+While AI tools keep improving, you can already now use them to save hours of workload.

 What’s next?

 There you have it!
-The full guide to improving time management for lawyers.
+The full guide to improving time management for lawyers and law firms.

-And that’s what you get when you join the Lifehack Tribe, a members-only community of over 2,000 people using the Lifehack Method to change their lives.
+And that’s what you get when you join the Lifehack Tribe, a members-only community that has helped thousands of people change their lives.

 So, if you’re ready to improve your time management and get more done in less time, you can join today for less than $7 per week!